Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 It can also be difficult for employees to know where to find a space that was recently sanitized, especially when shared spaces are becoming more common.
 Spaces that appear to be clean may still carry invisible threats.

-All occupancy data is processed on the sensor device and stored in a secure cloud environment.
+They collect high-resolution occupancy anonymously, which is then processed on the sensor device and stored in a secure cloud environment.
+The sensors leverage thermal technology instead of cameras, providing accurate information without collecting personally identifiable information.

 Their accuracy and versatility make them valuable for many different stakeholders, including real estate professionals, facilities management and workplace experience leaders, as well as helping to reassure employee and visitor end-users, said Keenan May, CoWorkr CPO and cofounder.